Answers to Your Questions about Unity Hardware Support

 For Unity systems, the time is now.
 Gartner research suggests that after three years, new features are rarely offered, so paying extra for access to code updates delivers essentially no value at this stage in the product lifecycle.
 This means that with 2016/2017 release dates, the Unity 300/300F, 400/400F, 500/500F, and 600/600F systems are prime candidates for alternative maintenance.
-And customers who switch now won’t have to worry about end of support life (EOSL) arriving in a few years’ time, because Park Place will continue to back Unity hardware.
+And customers who switch now won’t have to worry about Dell EMC EOSL dates arriving in a few years’ time, because Park Place will continue to back Unity hardware.

 Will Park Place’s Unity maintenance fit my support model?

-Park Place works with some customers to support a single product in their environment, and we partner with other clients who elect our third party maintenance for most of their server, networking, and storage needs.
+Park Place works with some customers to support a single product in their environment, and we partner with other clients who elect our third party server maintenance services, network maintenance services, and storage needs.
 Either way, we make it easy.
 For example, our Central Park portal serves a single pane of glass to update contracts, manage trouble tickets, and more.